Department of Kinesiology & Community Health

 Graduate Degree Programs

-The Community Health Program in the Department of Kinesiology & Community Health offers programs of study leading to the Master of Science in Community Health, Master of Science in Rehabilitation, Master of Public Health (M.P.H.), and Doctor of Philosophy in Community Health degrees.
+The Kinesiology Program in the Department of Kinesiology and Community Health offers graduate programs leading to the Master of Science and the Doctor of Philosophy degrees.
+Major areas of specialization at both the master's and doctoral degree levels include:

-Applicants for all degrees whose native language is not English, or who have not obtained a university degree from an institution in a country where the native language is English, are required to submit the results of the TOEFL or IELTS as evidence of English proficiency.
-Applicants submitting TOEFL scores must obtain a minimum score of 600 on the paper-based, 250 on the computer-based, or 100 on the internet based (iBT) Test of English as a Foreign Language (TOEFL).
-Applicants submitting IELTS scores must obtain a 6.5 on all sub-sections.
+International students whose native language is not English, must also score a minimum of 611 on the paper-based TOEFL test, 254 on the computer-based test, or 103 on the internet-based test (iBT).
 Applicants whose native language is not English and who are seeking a teaching assistantship must provide evidence of spoken English language proficiency by meeting minimum score requirements specified by the University (see www.grad.illinois.edu/admissions/taengprof.htm).

 Graduate Teaching Experience